StevenTammen/bibledocs.org/content/discussion/ichthys/longer-topical-studies/satanic-rebellion-series/part-5-judgment-restoration-and-replacement/evidence-for-the-seven-days-interpretation-the-seven-days-of-re-creation-days-3-and-4/_index.md

 {{< quizdown >}}

+# True or False: In the seven days of re-creation, there is a progression from separation towards filling.

+1. [x] True
+1. [ ] False

+# The second pair of Genesis re-creation days is focused on acts of:

+1. [ ] Separation only
+1. [x] Separation and filling
+1. [ ] Filling only

 # Select the correct pairing of acts of separation and filling in day three of re-creation. {#select-the-correct-pairing-of-acts-of-separation-and-filling-in-day-three-of-re-creation}